 Montgomery, who would have been a redshirt sophomore next season, was to enter spring practice later this month as the No. 1 tailback on the team's depth chart.
 But he said the opportunity to get more playing time wouldn't have mattered if he wasn't happy.

 "If I'm not happy where I am, I probably wouldn't have played to the best of my ability," said Montgomery, who rushed for 171 yards in limited duty in 2007.

 Montgomery didn't say what schools he might consider transferring to, and said he plans on finishing the spring semester at Cal.

 Montgomery also refuted the comments he allegedly made to RealDawg.com, a University of Washington fan site that quoted him as saying, "I didn't feel (Cal) was a (football) school that had a lot of tradition.
-They were ranked sixth in the country and yet couldn't sell out
+They were ranked sixth in the country and yet couldn't sell out that week's game.